git-cola/git-cola/share/doc/git-cola/tools.rst

 instead of creating a new one.  `git cola` loads the previous commit message into the commit message editor when this option is selected.

-The :ref:`Status <status>`_ tool will display all of the changes for the amended commit.
+The `Status` tool will display all of the changes for the amended commit.